 The experience of pain also raises philosophical problems.
 This is illustrated by asking, “When you hit your thumb with a hammer, where do you feel the pain in your thumb or brain?”
 This is an example of a potential mereological fallacy: “ascribing to a part of a creature attributes which logically can be ascribed only to the creature as a whole.” (here) In other words, you feel the pain; it is not ‘felt’ or experienced by any one part of you.
 It arises from you, your whole body.
 Without a damaged thumb, there would be no pain; without a brain, you would not perceive the pain, and without your heart, your brain would not function.

 I will extract from clinical and experimental studies the main points relevant to the question about pain in people with a prolonged disorder of consciousness:

 - there is no single specific cerebral location that ‘feels’ pain, or that is always involved;

 - the experience of pain involves emotion, expectation and many other phenomena over and above tissue damage;

-- the areas of the brain usually activated by pain and involved in the experience of pain can be activated in the absence of a nocioceptive input;
+- the areas of the brain usually activated by pain and involved in the experience of pain can be activated in the absence of a nociceptive input;

-In summary, the evidence suggests that the experience of pain is closely associated both neuro-anatomically and functionally with the same systems that are needed to generate and sustain consciousness and awareness of self.
-Consequently, it does not seem likely that damage sufficient to result in a prolonged disorder of consciousness will leave, intact and functioning, the mechanisms for generating the experience of pain.
+In summary, the evidence suggests that the experience of pain is closely associated both neuro-anatomically and functionally with the same systems needed to generate and sustain consciousness and awareness of self.
+Consequently, it seems unlikely that damage sufficient to result in a prolonged disorder of consciousness could leave intact and functioning the mechanisms for generating the experience of pain.